 Course title: Discourse analysis – language of communication technologies

-Name of course coordinator: prof. dr. Milena Žic Fuchs
+Name of course coordinator: Prof. Milena Žic Fuchs

 Number of credits: 5